-Figure 10: Two persons walking side by side along the pathway with 2 feet distance (violated distance) For the two persons walking along the pathway in line, the system shows 20.72% for person detection and 59.76% for distance accuracy.
-The accuracy of person detection gives a very low detection rate due to occlusion.
-The camera position is placed at an 8-feet distance above the ground and angled at 45° from the horizontal line.
-Also, the distance of 3 feet between the two persons is close for the system to detect the two individuals as shown in Figure 11.
+Figure 10: Two persons walking side by side along the pathway with 2 feet distance (violated distance) For the two persons walking along the pathway in-line, the system shows 20.72% for person detection and 59.76% for distance accuracy.
+The accuracy for person detection gives a very low detection rate due to occlusion.
+The camera position is placed at 8-feet distance above the ground and angled at $45^{\circ}$ from the horizontal line.
+Also, the distance of 3-feet from in between the two persons is close for the system to detect the two individuals as shown in Figure 11.

 Figure 11.
-Two persons walking in line along the pathway at 3 feet distance (safe distance)
+Two persons walking in-line along the pathway with 3 feet distance (safe distance)